TeresaZhu08/Ass1/Discussion.md

 and has a lot of prebuilt React components, which can help you create React apps in no time.

 Docker:
-- Why do we run apt-get update && apt-get install -y in one command when using
+- Why do we run apt-get update && apt-get install -y in one command when using Docker?

-Docker?
 - What are Docker containers and what are the pros and cons of using them?

+Docker containers are massively popular — and for good reason.
+But like any technology, Docker is not a silver bullet.
+It has its downsides, and it's important to understand them if you're considering migrating to Docker.
+Pros:
+Docker enables more efficient use of system resources.
+Docker enables faster software delivery cycles.
+Docker enables application portability.
+Docker shines for microservices architecture.
+Cons:
+Containers don't run at bare-metal speeds.
+The container ecosystem is fractured.
+Persistent data storage is complicated.
+Graphical applications don't work well.
+Not all applications benefit from containers.

-What is the difference between ADD and COPY with Docker?
+-What is the difference between ADD and COPY with Docker?

+COPY and ADD are both Dockerfile instructions that serve similar purposes.
+They let you copy files from a specific location into a Docker image.
+COPY takes in a src and destination.
+It only lets you copy in a local file or directory from your host (the machine building the Docker image) into the Docker image itself.
+ADD lets you do that too, but it also supports 2 other sources.
+First, you can use a URL instead of a local file / directory.
+Secondly, you can extract a tar file from the source directly into the destination.

 - What is a .dockerignore file used for?